svenhsia/Entropic-Wasserstein-Embedding/README.md

 4. Run ```DTWdistance.py``` and you will see the calculated DTW distances are stored as ```data/Sales_Transactions_Dataset.dist```.
 This will take around 20 minutes to run.
 5. Run ```sales_main.py``` and you will see the embedding results are stored under ```results``` folder.
 This will take around one hour to run.
 6. The visualization results are in ```Visualization.ipynb```.

+# A small comment
+We *define* a KL-distance in this project, and experimental results demonstrate that in some aspect, this *distance* shows some advantages compared with the others distances.
+However, please be informed that the Kullback-Leibler divergence should not be treated as a **distance** (violation of symmetry and triangle inequality).